LoRA – low rank adaptation of large language models

 Traininglink image 54

-Once the model has been instantiated with LoRA, let's train it as usual
+Once the model has been instantiated with LoRA, we are going to train it as usual

 from transformers import TrainingArguments